codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 {:start="4"}
 1. If everything works ok add more users

+## Selecting SSO method for collaborators

+To add users and select their SSO method, go to *Collaborators* from the left sidebar.
+Then add the email or Codefresh username of a user.

+In addition to their role you can now select the SSO method they will use

+{% include image.html
+lightbox="true"
+file="/images/enterprise/sso/select-user-sso.png"
+url="/images/enterprise/sso/select-user-sso.png"
+alt="Selecting SSO method"
+caption="Selecting SSO method"
+max-width="50%"
+%}

+It possible to use a different SSO method for each user (if you have multiple SSO configurations).

 ## Syncing of teams after initial SSO setup

 Once the initial setup is done, you can also sync your teams between Codefresh and the Identity provider.